SCIEG/LikelihoodSolver/src/README.txt

         allele in common; the third, 2 alleles.
 A complete stranger would have a distribution of 1,0,0.
 A sibling would have 0.25,.5,.25.
         Default value:1,0,0
+  - fst,DECIMAL
+        This value is for adjusting the allele frequencies.
+        Default value: 0.01
   - Race,RACE
         The race of the person.
 This controls the allele population distribution, which is used to calculate the probability that a given